More hospitality than their own homes: Jitendra Singh on arrested J&K politicians

 Delivering a lecture at the Jawaharlal Nehru University (JNU) on the topic 'Abrogation of Article 370: Peace, Stability and Development', he hailed scrapping of provisions of Article 370 saying the legislation had caused isolation of Jammu and Kashmir's youth and facilitated terrorism in the state.

-The event saw some students affiliated with Left organisations raising slogans against scrapping of Jammu and Kashmir's special status.
+The event saw some students affiliated with Left organisations raising slogans against scrapping of J&K's special status.

 J&K politicians won’t be confined for more than 18 months: Jitendra Singh